jcloughley2/strings-app/DEVELOPMENT.md

 ## Common Development Tasks

-### Adding a New Variable
+### Adding a New String Variable
-1. Create variable through the UI or API
+1. Every string automatically becomes a variable with a unique hash
-2. If adding through API: POST to `/api/variables/`
+2. Use the "New String" button or API: POST to `/api/strings/`
-3. Variable values can be set globally or per trait
+3. Strings can be converted to conditionals with multiple spawns

 ### Updating String Content
-1. String content can be edited through the UI
+1. String content can be edited through the unified drawer interface
-2. Variables in strings must use `{{variable}}` syntax
+2. Variables in strings use `{{variableName}}` syntax for embedding
-3. The system automatically tracks variable usage
+3. The system automatically tracks variable usage and inheritance

-### Managing Traits
+### Managing Conditionals
-1. Create traits to define different contexts
-2. Assign variable values specific to each trait
+1. Convert any string to a conditional container using the Variable Type dropdown
+2. Add multiple spawns (variations) to the conditional
+3. Each spawn automatically gets dimension values for filtering

+### Working with Dimensions
+1. Dimensions are created automatically when conditionals are made
-3. Use trait selector to preview strings with different values
+2. Use the filter sidebar to view strings by dimension values
+3. Dimension inheritance happens automatically through variable embedding